 In order to gain some experience in this industry, it can be sensible to look for internships at tax accounting firms.
 That will help you get first-hand experience into the kind of work you’d be doing.
 It would also increase your chances of finding landing a better job and would separate you from the rest of the tax preparer crowd.
 Given that you perform well at an internship, it may even extend to a full-time job, making it easier for you to slide into corporate life.

-While a lot of companies do offer their own set of training to their employees, it is better to do a few courses on your own before you join.
+While a lot of companies do offer their own set of training to their employees, it’s better to do a few tax preparation courses on your own before you join.
 Getting prior knowledge of the accounting skills needed as well as tax laws may give you the edge you need to get selected for the job you want.
 Organizations that provide high school graduates with the desired training are the following:

 - The Accreditation Council for Accountancy and Taxation (ACAT)